microgenomics/simulationsMethods/README.md

 	* 50 -> 50% of species takes the 80% of the reads.
 	* 100 -> all species have equal reads abundance.
 * READSIZE is the size of the simulated read (75,150,300 or 1000).
 Note: no error sustitution are considered.
-* PERMAMENT is the fasta with X number that always be in the selections SPECIES.
+* PERMAMENT is the fasta with X number that always be in the selections SPECIES, for example, in your db there are 10 genomes (that means you have 10 fastas concatenated), and you want the genome 7, so, you just put PERMAMENT=7.
+* GENOME_DB is the path (and file), of your genomes DB, this DB will splited into individual fastas (that fastas will be in metasim).
+* METASIMFOLDER is the folder of Metasim.sh is.
 * THREADS is the number of threads for metasim
-* GENOME_DB is the path (and file), of the your genomes DB, this DB will splited into individual fastas (that fastas will be in metasim).
-* METASIMFOLDER is the folder of Metasim.sh is.